DHI-GRAS/react-components/README.md

 Generic react components library for our frontends.
 The npm package can be found [here](https://www.npmjs.com/package/@dhi-gras/react-components).

+# Components should be used from [shared solutions Bit collection](https://bit.dev/dhi-solutions/shared)
+This repository can still be used for developing and publishing the components to the collection.

 This package is created using [TypeScript](https://www.typescriptlang.org/) and [MaterialUI](https://material-ui.com/), built using [Yarn](https://classic.yarnpkg.com/en/) and bundled using [Webpack](https://webpack.js.org/).

 # Showcase